Privacy Policy

 We may also share your personal data with third parties in the context of a sale of some or all of our business.
 In those circumstances the personal data will be subject to confidentiality arrangements.

-We may transfer your personal data to countries outside the UK where necessary for the purposes set out in this privacy policy, such as where our IT service providers process data outside of the UK.
+We may transfer your personal data to countries outside the European Union where necessary for the purposes set out in this Privacy policy, such as where our IT service providers process data outside of the the European Union.
 We will only do this, or allow our suppliers to do so, where we are satisfied that your data is protected by equivalent laws and/or appropriate safeguards.
 To obtain further information, please contact us using the details below.

 How do we protect your personal data?